 Until 2012, he was Lead Private Sector Development Specialist in the Finance and Private Sector Unit of the Middle East and North Africa Region of the World Bank.
-A central focus of his work has been the development and application of Investment Climate Assessments (ICAs), instrument designed to provide a standard and comparable basis for assessing conditions for private enterprise operation and growth and for developing strategy and operations to address key constraints.
+A central focus of that work was the development and application of Investment Climate Assessments (ICAs), an instrument designed to provide a standard and comparable basis for assessing conditions for private enterprise operation and growth and for developing strategy and operations to address key constraints.
 He led a development policy loan in Yemen and co-authored the MENA regional flagship report on private sector development: From Privilege to Competition: Unlocking Private-Led Growth in the Middle East and North Africa (2009).

 At the Bank, Andrew worked on both the methods for assessing the investment climate through enterprise surveys and policy analysis and the application of those methods in a variety of countries.
 His survey work pioneered the assessment of costs to private enterprises of regulatory and administrative compliance.
 In addition, his work investigated the identification and application of appropriate institutional approaches to regulatory reform.